aditi2795/NOPaxos/README.md

 cd NOPaxos
 make PARANOID=0
 ~~~~
-You will need to modify the configuration files (config-3, config-5, config-7, config-9, sequencer_config) to use the correct IP and MAC addresses and change the bench/runBench.py to ssh into the correct machines.
+You will need to modify the configuration files (config-3, config-5, config-7, config-9, sequencer_config) to use the correct IP and MAC addresses and change bench/runBench.py to ssh into the correct machines.